 This is a specific software that allows developers to build, test, and deploy mobile apps.
 It’s a framework—like a skeleton—intended to build apps of various functionalities, using a particular programming language.
 Programmers can either use native platform (thus, do native development) or cross-platform (thus, do cross-platform development).

 Native development.
-Native app development is done when the developer uses a programming language that Apple, Google, or Microsoft has each released for their respective operating systems.
+Native app development is done when the developer uses a programming language that Apple and Google each released for their respective operating systems.
 For instance, a programmer may use the following programming languages if they wish to do native app development:

 - Objective C and Swift are programming languages used by Apple.
 These languages are used within a development environment called Xcode.
 This is used to create iOS apps.